vgotra/AllUsefulInformationSearch/README.md

 Also for improving Architecture, Technical full stack, Devops, Cloud skills.

-Can be reused to improve SDLC upderstanding (development, TDD, refactorings, prototyping, etc).
+Can be reused to improve SDLC understanding (development, TDD, refactorings, prototyping, etc).